orsenthil/senthil.learntosolveit.com-deploy/posts/2009/01/11/of-sourashtra-speaking-people.md

 .. title: # of sourashtra speaking people
 .. slug: of-sourashtra-speaking-people
 .. date: 2009-01-11 14:34:00
-.. tags:
+.. tags: demographics, language, statistics, india, population
-.. category: General
+.. category: Culture
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: An estimation of the total number of Sourashtra speaking people based on population statistics and birth/death rates in India.

-<html><body><p>I did some rough calculation and arrived at this number: 1234021 ( that is 12 lacks 34 thousand people).
+I did some rough calculation and arrived at this number: 1234021 ( that is 12 lacks 34 thousand people).

 I based the calculation according to following facts: